Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 ## Lab Objectives

+- Set up a development environment for the course
 - Using the "git clone" command to clone a repository into a new directory
 - Set up account on github.com for creating, tracking, and managing a repository
-- configure and explore a virtual machine and IDE
-- configure and explore the Python interpreter
+- Configure and explore the Python interpreter

 ## Overview

-- In this lab, you will create an account on github.com and follow the Github "Hello World guide" to create a new public repository on github to and explore the basic workflow of using github to track and manage revisions of software or other contents.
+- In this lab, you will create Linux virtual machine to complete your course work.
+Additionally you will create an account on Github to explore the basic workflow of using version control.
 The essential operations provided by Github includes

-     - creating new repository,
-     - creating a new branch,
+     - cloning a new repository,
      - making changes to files,
-     - creating a pull request, and
+     - creating a commit, and
-     - opening and merging a pull request.

-- You will then use the git client (git clone) to clone the repository on github.com which hosts the Python scripts for lab 1.
+     - pushing your changes.

 - Finally, study, create and execute simple Python scripts.

 ## Reference